BELPER TOWN COUNCIL

 Prejudicial Interests: (Members would leave the room during discussions)

 Item 9: Councillors Martin Tomlinson and Les Dorey

 Item 15a: Councillors Peter Arnold and John Nelson

 - TO DETERMINE WHETHER ANY ITEMS SHOULD BE TAKEN WITH THE PUBLIC EXCLUDED

-- NOTE THE MINUTES OF THE FINANCE WORKING PARTY HELD ON 24 FEBRUARY 2006
+- TO NOTE THE MINUTES OF THE CHRISTMAS COMMITTEE HELD 7 JULY 2005.

 - MAYOR'S ANNOUNCEMENTS

-- The Mayor, Councillor Colin England gave details of the many engagements he had had since the last meeting and advised that he had run a raffle at Morrisons which raised £424.23 for the Breast Cancer Appeal.
+The Mayor, Councillor Colin England, gave details of the various engagements he had attended since the last meeting.

 - PLANNING APPLICATIONS